-However, Pratt's witness also suggested that the long-term analysis in Exhibit 65 cannot be relied on to consider the impact of delaying the plan to keep the work in Connecticut until December 2010.
+However, Pratt's witness also suggested that an additional factor that impedes a delayed-implementation strategy is the fact that the long-term analysis in Exhibit 65 cannot be relied on to consider the financial impact of delaying the plan to keep the work in Connecticut until December 2010.
 Bhalla testified on redirect that the savings projections within Exhibit 65 do not take into account the fact that market conditions might change between the time Pratt originally sought to implement the closure plan (early 2010), and when Pratt would in fact implement the plan if it waited until after the CBA expired (late 2010).
 See Tr. at 1102-1104.
 The court concludes that a potential change in market conditions does not constitute so strong a source of uncertainty as to make failure to consider delaying the implementation of the restructuring plan for one year reasonable.
 It cannot be Pratt's position that its restructuring plan will generate "annual, recurring, quantifiable" savings through 2013 and demand that District 26 find comparable long-term savings, and then in good faith claim that the fluctuating nature of those projections renders delaying implementation of that same plan by less than one year to be not reasonable.
 Id.